GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

     EPI_forward0.nii, 3-dim: a 1 volume forward epi scan of the brain EPI_reverse0.nii, 3-dim: a 1 volume reverse epi scan of the same brain
 Note: EPI_reverse0.nii, EPI_forward0.nii, and the volumes of EPI0.nii needs to be in the same dimension and resolution.\
-	-If the EPI0.nii was scanned immediately after EPI_reverse0.nii, then one can be extract the 1st volume of EPI0.nii as EPI_forward0.nii.
-E.g., fslroi EPI0 EPI_forward0 0 1; gunzip EPI_forward0.nii.gz
+--If the EPI0.nii was scanned immediately after EPI_reverse0.nii, then the 1st volume of EPI0.nii can be extrated as EPI_forward0.nii.
+E.g.,

+		fslroi EPI0 EPI_forward0 0 1; gunzip EPI_forward0.nii.gz
-	-Similarily, one can extract the last volume of EPI0.nii as EPI_forward0.nii if EPI0.nii was scanned immediately before.
+--Similarily, one can extract the last volume of EPI0.nii as EPI_forward0.nii if EPI0.nii was scanned immediately before.

 This is a EPI template registration pipeline, so the T2 scan of each brain is not required.
 Two datasamples, one for rat whole brain (./data_rat1/) and one for mouse whole brain (./data_mouse1/), are provided.